guedesfelipe/pls-cli/docs/help.md

 If you select "Watching" instead of "Releases only" you will receive notifications when someone creates a new issue.

-Then you can try and help them solve those issues.
+Then you can try to help them solve those issues.

+## 🆘 Help others with issues in GitHub

+You can see existing issues and try to help others, most of the times they are questions that you might already know the answer for. 🤓

 ## 📝Create issues